 Perast has some of the most beautiful views of the Bay of Kotor.
 The combination of its boardwalk along the waterfront, historic landmarks, and mountainous backdrop makes for a perfect spot for photography and relaxation.

-This is also where you can take a boat tour to the small island of Our Lady of the Rocks, where you will see a nice church and a museum.
+Take a boat tour to the small island of Our Lady of the Rocks, where you will see a nice church and a museum.

 Day 4-5: Tivat